ShahuPatil07/LS-Web-Development-/Week2/Reactjs.md

 So, let's get on with it!

+## React vs HTML – Can You Spot a Difference?
+&nbsp;
+HTML is a markup language while React is a JavaScript library.
+Both are used in front-end development and you might have heard about them while designing websites or web apps.
+Let’s see what’s the difference between HTML and React.
+Key takeaways:
+•	HTML is a markup language, while React is a JS library.
+•	React is component-based, while HTML doesn’t support such a structure by default.
+•	HTML can’t manage interactivity or states on its own; React can manage states.
+•	HTML websites need full refresh, while React can update only elements that change.
+•	React enables one-way data binding, while HTML doesn’t have any data binding by default.
+•	HTML typically structures content for static websites.
+React builds dynamic app UIs.

+- **Which is faster React or HTML?**
+- React is often considered faster than traditional HTML due to its use of a virtual DOM.
+The virtual DOM allows React to efficiently update only the necessary components when there are changes, minimizing the number of actual manipulations on the web page.
+This optimized approach leads to improved performance and faster rendering times compared to manually manipulating the DOM with HTML.

 - **Introduction to React.js**

 React.js is a JavaScript library for building user interfaces.
 It allows you to create reusable UI components and manage the state of your application effectively.